Visa Sponsorship Jobs in Dallas–Fort Worth

 EB-2 and EB-3 green card paths require DOL PERM labor certification before USCIS can adjudicate your petition.
 Ask potential employers during the offer stage whether they have initiated PERM filings before and what their standard process looks like, so you understand the expected timeline.

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Visa Sponsorship Jobs in the Dallas–Fort Worth.
+Sign up for free to unlock all listings, filter by visa type, and get alerts for new Visa Sponsorship Jobs in Dallas–Fort Worth.

 Consulting and professional services, technology and software, and healthcare are the heaviest sponsors in DFW.
 The concentration of corporate headquarters in Plano and Irving drives large H-1B volumes in consulting and finance, while hospital systems and medical networks across the metro generate consistent demand for internationally trained healthcare professionals seeking EB-2 and EB-3 pathways.